Property Investor Hunting Licence

 What is a property investor hunting licence?

 A property investor hunting licence is a flexible, pre-agreed facility, which is secured against your existing property portfolio and creates a pre-agreed ‘facility’ for you to lend against.
-The funds can be drawn down and repaid as you see fit and are earmarked for you to use to ‘bag a property bargain’.
+The funds can be drawn down and repaid as you see fit, and are earmarked for you to use to transact on time-sensitive opportunities.

 As the lender is not taking security over the new property, it allows you to buy properties that may otherwise be difficult to borrow against.